How the motion of the Moon affects the seeds and the water of our oceans.

 Evolution and second law of thermodynamics.

-On this website I'm going to answer the question - posed by Erwin Schrdinger, Leon Brillouin and others - of how it is possible to reconcile
+On this site, thanks to a sowing procedure, which leads to an increase in harvests from 30 to 50 percent, I am going to give an answer to the question - posed by Erwin Schrdinger, Leon Brillouin and others - of how it is made possible here on Earth:

-(1) the fact of evolution here on Earth, which leads to an increase in complexity and development of the various forms of life,
+(1) the phenomenon of evolution, understood as an increase in complexity, development and improvement of various forms of life,

-(2) with the second law of thermodynamics, which would instead lead to a decrease in complexity and development, and to the so-called "death of heat".
+(2) the second law of thermodynamics, which, considered in isolation, would instead lead to a decrease in complexity and development, and, therefore, to a process of involution, ending in the so-called death of heat.

 Antidote to the second law of thermodynamics.